Content

 Median Hourly Wage Rate by Occupation

-In 2024, human resources managers had the highest median hourly wage rate in both the overall economy ($59.05/hour) and the tourism sector ($56.00/hour), while cashiers earned the lowest median hourly wage in both categories, at $16.50/hour.
+In 2025, managers in transportation had the highest median hourly wage rate in the tourism sector ($57.69/hour), while cashiers earned the lowest median hourly wage, at $17.00/hour.
 Although most occupations have lower median wages in tourism compared to the broader economy, certain roles pay more within the tourism sector.
-For example, retail sales supervisors earned 38.9% more in tourism, service station attendants earned 20.8% more, and air transport ramp attendants earned 16.7% more compared to their counterparts in other sectors.
-On the other hand, some occupations had significantly lower median wages in tourism, including receptionists (-22.2%), general office support workers (-21.0%), and library, archive, museum, and art gallery managers (-20.2%) compared to the overall economy.
+For example, air pilots, flight engineers, and flying instructors earned $7.69/hour more, while purchasing and inventory control workers earned $5.00/hour more compared to their counterparts in other sectors.
+On the other hand, some occupations had significantly lower median wages in tourism, including human resources managers (-$13.20/hour) and conservation and fishery officers (-$10.26/hour).

 Demographics Analysis